raycast/extensions/docs/api-reference/user-interface/form.md

 #### Example

 {% tabs %}
-{% tab title="Example 1" %}
+{% tab title="Example of an uncontrolled checkbox:" %}
-Example of an uncontrolled checkbox:

 ```typescript
 import { Form } from "@raycast/api";